parrt/msds692/hw/search.md

 def htable_put(table, key, value):
     """
     Perform the equivalent of table[key] = value
-    Find the appropriate bucket indicated by key and then append value to that bucket.
-If the bucket for key already has a (key,value) pair with that key then replace it.
+    Find the appropriate bucket indicated by key and then append (key,value) to that bucket if the (key,value) pair doesn't exist yet in that bucket.
+    If the bucket for key already has a (key,value) pair with that key, then replace the tuple with the new (key,value).
     Make sure that you are only adding (key,value) associations to the buckets.
+    The type(value) can be anything.
+Could be a set, list, number, string, anything!
     """
 ```